surajmandalcell/elementary-x/README.md

 Fork of the Default Gtk+ Stylesheet for elementary OS with OS X window controls

-The forked Gtk.CSS stylesheet with OS X window controls is designed specifically for [elementary OS](https://elementary.io) and its desktop environment: Pantheon.
+The forked Gtk.CSS stylesheet with OS X window controls is designed specifically for [elementary OS](https://elementary.io) and its desktop environment: Pantheon. **Since Gtk.CSS has changed quite a bit, this stylesheet only supports Gtk >= 3.22**

 #### Elementary-X is available in two variants